SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: : Spatial Aptitude Training

 \xhdr{Goal Aiming.} Aiming is a prerequisite for efficient navigation to objects \cite{franz2000biomimetic}, a fundamental spatial cognitive capability.
 Hence, we design QAs that check how well agents can aim to the desired object.
-We pick a random object and calculate the angle of the object to the camera using the 3D location of the object and camera assuming looking forward is 0 degrees (exact equations in the supplementary).
+We pick a random object and calculate the angle of the object to the camera using the 3D location of the object and camera, assuming looking forward is 0 degrees (exact equations in the supplementary).
 Based on the angle, we formulate questions of the type: \textit{I need to go to the countertop.
-Which direction should I turn to face it?}.
-Since precise angles are hard to judge from a single image, we give the agent choices of rough angles to turn towards the left or right.
+Which direction should I turn to face it?} Since precise angles are hard to judge from a single image, we formulate answers as choices of rough angles to turn towards the left or right.
 We have $6.8$K training image-QA pairs of this type.
-The test performance is denoted as { {\textbf{Aim}}} in the tables.
+This is denoted as { {\textbf{Aim}}} in the tables.

-\xhdr{Action Consequence.} This can be thought of as a corollary of the egocentric movement test.
-Here, the agent needs to reason about how the scene changes when it takes a certain action, inspired by how humans can reason about the consequence of the actions in an environment \cite{franz2000biomimetic}.
-Here, we show the first frame and ask the agent to judge if we would move closer/further, or look towards or away from an object if it took that action. \eg \textit{If I rotate left and move forward, would I be move further from the sofa?}.
-Note that in most cases moving forward would get us closer to an object.
-To make the distribution of answers even, we rephrase the question sometimes as to whether we would be facing the object or not.
+\xhdr{Action Consequence.} Here, the agent needs to reason about how the spatial relationships change when it takes a movement action, inspired by how humans can reason about the consequences of their movements in an environment \cite{franz2000biomimetic}.
+Here, we show the first frame and ask the agent to judge if we would move closer/further, or look towards or away from an object if it took that action. \eg \textit{If I rotate left by 90 degrees and move forward, would I move further from the sofa?} Note that in most cases, moving forward would get us closer to an object.
+To make the distribution of answers even, we sometimes rephrase the question as to whether we would be facing the object or not.
 We have $15$K training image-QA pairs of this type.
-The test performance is denoted as { {\textbf{EgoAct}}} in the tables.
+This is denoted as { {\textbf{EgoAct}}} in the tables.

-\xhdr{Precise 3D QAs.} Finally, using the perfect 3D information in the simulator, we generate question-answer pairs about the precise 3D locations and poses of the objects in the 2D scene.
-The questions simply ask to estimate the 3D location of an object: \textit{Imagine you are at origin looking at positive z-axis.
-Given the camera parameters, K, what is the estimated 3D location of the bottle?} We have $98$K object descriptions and corresponding 3D annotations on $5$K images.
-While not the main focus of the paper, this can also help drive further research in semantic-based 3D grounding.